malikakarsh/Face-Recognition/README.md

 # Face-Recognition

 ## Introduction
-Face-Recognition is a Machine Learning script to predict on users face using CNN (Convolutional Neural Networks).
+A Machine Learning script to detect a users face using haarcascade like feature and predict on users face using CNN (Convolutional Neural Networks).

 ## Required modules:
   1) keras